 My experiment with starting spider plant seeds was a great success.
 In this experiment, I planted six seeds, and five of them germinated and grew into cute little spider plants.
 A few of the variegated spider plant seedlings even kept their variegation, which I’m thrilled about.

-Most indoor gardeners have experimented with spider plant propagation by rooting the small spider plant babies to produce brand new plants.
+Most indoor gardeners have experimented with spider plant propagation by rooting spider plant babies to produce brand new plants.
 But it’s fun to experiment with different ways to propagate plants, like grow them from seed.
 Plus you can share spider plant seeds with friends, or trade them for other seeds.

 I have never seen spider plant seeds for sale before, so I’m not sure where you could buy them.
 But mature plants can produce seeds every year, so if you don’t have a spider plant houseplant of your own, talk to your friends and neighbors to see if they’ll save seeds for you!

 Do you want to learn more about starting your own seeds?
 My Starting Seeds Indoors eBook is just what you need to get growing!
 It’s a quick-start guide to starting seeds indoors and will have you up and running in no time!
 Download your copy now!

 Want to learn how to easily grow all of your own seeds so you can save tons of money on plants every year?
 My Online Seed Starting Course is the perfect solution!
 It will teach you everything you need to know in order to successfully grow any type of plant you want from seed.
 Enroll in the course and get started today!